Parent Empowerment Peer (PEP) Project

 They foster trust, motivation, and hope, helping families see that change is possible and that they are not alone in their journey.

-PEPS serve as relatable mentors—someone who has “been there”—to encourage and guide families through moments of fear, anger, or despair.
+PEPS serve as relatable mentors—someone who has “been there”—to encourage and guide families through moments of fear, frustration, or despair.

 System Awareness & Advocacy